sandboxie-plus/Sandboxie/SandboxiePlus/SandMan/ProxyTunnels/docs/VALIDATION.md

 project files; resolution of all ten new source/header entries in each; comparison of all six compiled dependency file-hash pins with the actual downloaded official artifacts.
 The patch was also checked for application to its clean baseline.

+The standalone CMake target does not compile `ProxyIntegration.cpp`, and it does not define `SBIE_PROXY_TUNNELS_LAB`; a successful run therefore does not compile the SandMan integration or the laboratory backend.
+Those paths require the full SandMan build and a separately enabled laboratory build.

 ## Executed using Windows Actions